EE120-Course-Staff/ee120-course-staff.github.io/_staffers/yajat.md

  - UCS1
  - 8 Hour
 ---
 Hi everyone!
-I’m Yajat, a second-year EECS major from SoCal.
+I’m Yajat, a third-year EECS major from SoCal.
 I like soccer, cooking, and playing the violin.
-This is my first time teaching EE 120, and I’m looking forward to a great semester!
+This is my second time teaching EE 120, and I’m looking forward to a great semester!